MattDrennan/501-troop-tracker/README.md

  * db3Name: A field that stores a corresponding name for the identifer used in db3
  * db3Require: Special code used to determine if form validation needs to ensure db3 has a value
  * dbLimit: The field in events table that holds the amount of allowed members from this club
- * rankRegular: An image file that will show on troopers profiles of this club (Active Regular Members)
- * rankReserve: An image file that will show on troopers profiles of this club (Reserve Members)
- * rankRetired: An image file that will show on troopers profiles of this club (Inactive Retired Members)
  * naCostume: The ID of the costume that is the clubs other or N/A
  * userGroup: The Xenforo user group ID assigned to this club */